-The CDC's goal was to eradicate lead poisoning by the year 2010.
-It is now 2012 and children, animals, and our environment are still being affected by heavy metal exposure and poisoning.
+The CDC's set a goal to eradicate lead poisoning by the year 2010, but that goal was not met.
+Children, animals, and our environment are still being affected by heavy metal exposure and poisoning.
 This indicates that more work needs to be done to help make this goal a reality.

 ALPHA is comprised of parents and concerned individuals from all over the country dedicated to the prevention of childhood lead poisoning.
 ALPHA's goal is to unite people to network, share ideas and experiences, and move forward in promoting lead awareness within our communities.

 ALPHA is a 501(C)(3) non-profit organization Incorporated in the state of New Jersey in 2007.
 To learn more about ALPHA and our mission click on Who We Are.
 Thank you for visiting our site!